Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Supplementary Material

-In addition to these ADLs, we incorporated a personalized leisure task, taking photos of the user’s aquarium, which was explicitly suggested by the user as a meaningful activity they would like to perform independently.
+In addition to these ADLs, we incorporate a personalized leisure task, taking photos of the user’s aquarium, which the user explicitly suggested as a meaningful activity they would like to perform independently.
 Prior work notes that beyond basic ADLs, users value the ability to engage in individualized and context-specific activities that contribute to quality of life and personal identity \citep{hutmacher2025identification}.
 Because the user lacks finger and wrist flexion control, independently operating a tablet camera is challenging.
 In our system, the Stretch robot holds the user’s iPad Mini at the appropriate height and orientation, while the user issues voice commands to trigger the camera, enabling completion of this task.